G-Core/product-documentation/documentation/waap/about-waap.md

 ## Getting started

-For instructions on how to protect your domain with our WAAP, check out our guide <a href="https://gcore.com/docs/waap/getting-started/configure-waap-for-a-domain" target="_blank">Configure WAAP for a domain</a>.
+For instructions on how to protect your domain with our WAAP, refer to our guide <a href="https://gcore.com/docs/waap/getting-started/configure-waap-for-a-domain" target="_blank">Configure WAAP for a domain</a>.

 ## What’s the difference between WAF and WAAP?